About The Artist

 Wood became a very important material in his life.

-In 1977, Ron's friend Mike Paradis introduced Ron to a book by Bruce Burk.
+In 1977, a friend introduced Ron to a book by Bruce Burk.
 The book called "Game Bird Carving", inspired Ron to try bird carving.
 Waterfowl was his main interest, but he also carved birds of prey, song birds, big game animals and various wood signs.
 For the first twelve years, his wife Susan skillfully painted the birds with acrylic paints, after which Ron painted the birds and fish with acrylic paints.

 A visit to the Ward World Competition in Maryland in 1987 furthered his interest in bird carving.
-A small display of fish carvings caught his attention, as he had never seen fish carvings before.
+A display of fish carvings caught his attention, as he had never seen fish carvings before.
 Even though he continued to carve birds for another twelve years, those fish carvings remained in the back of his mind.

 A full size bald eagle carving completed in 1999 would become his finest bird carving and most challenging.
 A brook trout carving was made and positioned in the eagle's talons.

-For thirty seven years, Ron has had to cope with rheumatoid arthritis, an autoimmune disease that causes chronic inflammation of the joints.
+Since 1975, Ron has had to cope with rheumatoid arthritis, an autoimmune disease that causes chronic inflammation of the joints.
 It can also cause inflammation of other organs of the body.
 Autoimmune diseases are illnesses that occur when the bodies tissues are mistakenly attacked by their own immune system.
 It is typically a progressive illness that has the potential to cause joint destruction and functional disability.
 In 2010, Ron underwent surgery for a total knee replacement, completely eliminating severe pain and dramatically improving mobility.